CryptisMidnight/midweb/content/contact.md

 {{< tip >}}
 The initial consultation review or inspection, is free.
 {{< /tip >}}
 For technology consulting, rates are the same in-person or over the phone at **$20 per/hr**.
-This includes but is not limited to: Q&As, formulating solutions, presentations, and referrals.
-Maintenance and upkeep of any solution is your responsibility.
-You may be charged for additional consultations and troubleshooting.
+This includes but is not limited to: Q&As, formulating solutions, presentations, and referrals. *Maintenance and upkeep of any solution is your responsibility.* You may be charged for additional consultations and troubleshooting.

 Repair services are **$20 per/hr**.
-In most cases, you can supply your own parts or order them yourself so that you can easily maintain the warranties.
-On PC builds, this is required.
-Travel expenses may be added depending on the size of the job and distance.
+You can supply your own parts.
+To maintain a warranty for repairs and PC builds, all new parts must be bought by the customer.
+Travel expenses will be added depending on the size of the job and distance.
 No surprise expenses; all costs will be laid out in advance.
-In most cases, there is a warranty on my repairs.
-The duration varies, depending on the job, though.
+Repairs come with a warranty, duration varies based on job and item.

 ## Contact